 What to Expect

 During an Indra Yoga Institute Immersion Program you will experience a unique curriculum blend, depending on the selected training and facilitator team.
-All trainings weave Social Justice, Trauma Informed work and Ayurveda into the threads of the essence of Yoga Philosophy.
+All trainings weave Social Justice, Trauma Informed work and Ayurveda into the threads of the essence of classical lineage and Yoga Philosophy.

 - Ayurvedic Lifestyle Foundational Training